 Sellers are only assessed on whether they dispatch items on time, not whether they arrive with eBay’s estimated delivery time frame, as long you upload tracking information to eBay.

-Your deliveries will only be considered if you don’t use a tracked service or you don’t upload your tracking information to eBay and the buyer leaves feedback that the item arrived after the estimated delivery date.
+Your deliveries will only be considered late if you don’t use a tracked service or you don’t upload your tracking information to eBay and the buyer leaves feedback that the item arrived after the estimated delivery date.
 If there’s no tracking information and the customer doesn’t say that it arrived late then the delivery will not count towards your on-time delivery rate.

 If you don’t meet eBay’s late delivery limits, they can restrict the delivery options you’re able to offer and the dispatch times that you can display in your listings.
 However, if it’s the only performance metric that you’re not meeting your seller level won’t fall Below Standard.